JeffersonLab/clas12alignment/dc/README.md

     Usage : dc-alignment [commands] [options]

     commands:
           -process : process event files
+              -fit : perform misalignment fit
           -analyze : analyze histogram files
 ```

 ### Usage
-The code supports two main usage options to either process the hipo files with the reconstructed events using the nominal geometry and translated/rotated geometry or analyze a pre-existing histogram file.
+The code supports three main usage options to either process the hipo files with the reconstructed events using the nominal geometry and translated/rotated geometry or analyze a pre-existing histogram file starting from the fit of residuals and vertex distributions or performing only the final minimization to extract the misalignments.
 #### Process hipo event files
 Check the command line options with:
 ```